1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 There are several food stops on the Road to Hana and in Hana and beyond.

 Hana Farms in Hana– This was our favorite food stop in Hana!
 Delicious pizza with a great selection of toppings!
 Everyone in our family was happy here.
-They also have a marketplace to shop for banana bread and gifts.
+They also have a marketplace where you can shop for banana bread and gifts.
+You could customize your pizza and make it vegetarian or vegan.
+The marketplace had vegan banana bread!

-Thai food by Pranee in Hana- Great tasting fresh Thai food with fresh veggies and huge quantities.
-This is a food truck turned restaurant.
-There is seating.
+Thai food by Pranee in Hana- Great tasting fresh Thai food with fresh veggies and huge portions.
+This is a food truck turned restaurant with seating.
+They have some vegetarian options like spring rolls, rice dishes, veggie stir fry, etc.

 Aunt Sandy’s Banana Bread at Halfway to Hana – The most famous banana bread stop in Hana.